benrutter/hop/README.md

 (you may also need to allow the file to execute with "chmod +x pacer")

 ## Windows
+adding to path in windows is a little bit (but not too much) more complicated.

+firstly, you'll need to edit the pacer.bat file inside the 'pacer/widows' folder to reference your python source location and the location you cloned this repo to,

-you can add the patch by modifying your 'environment variables' (search for this term in the start menu)
+After that you can add the path by modifying your 'environment variables' (search for this term in the start menu)